 Selected IPs from Table B-1 should be re-performed if a licensee intends to use a new model or type of DCSS.
 Specifically, portions of IPs 60854 through 60856 should be re-performed to verify that the licensee can safely use the new model or type of DCSS.

 Subsequent to initial cask loading, Phases 3 and 4 inspection activities should focus on loading/unloading activities, modifications, 10 CFR 72.48 safety evaluations, 10 CFR 72.212(b) evaluations if new DCSS designs are used, and surveillance monitoring of active ISFSIs.
 Inspection guidance for these activities is contained in IPs 60851, 60855, 60856, 60857 and 60858.
 Table B-2 provides guidance on scheduling Phase 3 and 4 inspection activities.
 Scheduling and performance of these inspections should be tracked in accordance with Section 05.05 of this IMC.

+The W in Table B-2 under the Frequency column represents: When Required (W).
+The inspection effort should be performed when the activity or event occurs at the facility as specified in Table B-2, or the guidance section of the specific inspection procedure shown.

 TABLE B-1